owencaseyjames/PyShoreVolume/README.md

 # Functions

-This package offers the ability to perform 5 Shoreline Change Analysis functions (EPR, NSM, SCE, Erosion and Accretion and Linear Regression Rate) from transect based shoreline intersection shapefiles.
+This package offers the ability to perform 5 Shoreline Change Analysis functions from transect based shoreline intersection shapefiles.
 The functions produce a full set of associated statistics for each transect in the form of a Pandas DataFrame, along with a graphical production of the shoreline change transects plotted on a satellite image of the region under analysis.

 | Function | Description | Output |
 | --- | --- | --- |